 Psychological Sciences at Vanderbilt University integrates strong basic and applied research traditions.
-We consist of two equally strong departments, the Department of Psychology and Human Development in Peabody College of education and human development and the Department of Psychology in the College of Arts and Sciences, as well as faculty in allied departments throughout the University.
+We consist of two equally strong departments, the Department of Psychology and Human Development in Peabody College of education and human development and the Department of Psychology in the College of Arts and Science, as well as faculty in allied departments throughout the University.
 Vanderbilt psychology combines breadth across the traditional domains of academic psychology with depth in specific programs of inquiry likely to contribute to solutions of major scientific, social, and psychological problems.

 Vanderbilt University is committed to nurturing scholarly inquiry of the first magnitude in a context that provides teaching of the highest quality.
 One advantage enjoyed by a private university such as Vanderbilt is that it can pursue scholarly values that transcend the exigencies of the academic marketplace.
 The Psychological Sciences at Vanderbilt have done exactly that, creating a scholarly community, in which undergraduates, graduate students, and faculty can purse excellence in a stimulating, collegial environment.